kirtithorat/node_chat/README.md

-# Chat With Node
+# NodeChat

-"Chat With Node" is a real time chat application which allows you to chat using websockets.
+"NodeChat" is a real time chat application which allows you to chat using websockets.
 It's created using `Node.js`, `socket.io` and `MongoDB`.

 References: